NCERT Solutions for Class 12 Biology Chapter 6 Molecular Basis of Inheritance

 Answer:

-By Chargaff's rule, we know that A=T and G=C. Since there are 20% cytosines, so guanines percentage will also be 20%.
+According to Chargaff's rule, A=T and G=C. As there are 20% cytosines, the guanine percentage will also be 20%.
 The G+C count is 20+20= 40%.
-Therefore, the remaining 60% will be contributed equally by adenine and thymine.
-Thus, the percentage of adenine and thymine are 30% each.
+Hence, the remaining 60% will be shared equally between adenine and thymine.
+So, the percentage of adenine and thymine are 30% each.

 Q3.
 If the sequence of one strand of DNA is written as follows: